South Lebanon conflict (1985–2000): Beginning of the Security Zone conflict (1985–1989)

-1989 Taif Agreement 1989–1991)
+Taif Agreement (1989–1991)

 In 1989, the Lebanese Civil War officially came to an end with the Ta'if Accord.
 Armed combat continued at least until October 1990, and in South Lebanon until at least 1991.
 The continued Israeli presence in South Lebanon resulted in continued low-intensity warfare and sporadic major combat until the Israeli withdrawal in 2000.

+In 1990, Hussein Musawi militant founder and leader of Islamic Amal, a pro-Iran Shia Islamist militia, and also seen as notable founding member of Hezbollah, was killed by an Israeli rocket in an ambush in southern Lebanon.

 On 29 March 1991, a car bomb in Antelias district of East Beirut killed 3 people.

+On 17 May 1991 two bombs exploded in Nabatieh killing four people including a member of the South Lebanon Army.
+A statement from the Islamic Jihad Organization claimed responsibility.
+Five months later the area around Nabatieh was subjected to eight days of shelling by the South Lebanon Army and the Israeli Army.
+The bombardment culminated on 1 November with a series of IAF airstrikes which destroyed two bridges between Nabatieh and Iqlim al Tuffah.
+The Israeli offensive coincided with the start of the Madrid Peace Conference.

 On 30 December 1991, a car bomb killed 15 bystanders and injured over 100 in West Beirut.
 The attack took place in the mainly Shia Basta quarter.